swcarpentry/DEPRECATED-boot-camps/shell/automation/ReadmeSolns.md

 Charles
 ```

-To add to the your name to file
+To add your name to the file:

 ```
 echo Lauren >> toBeSorted
 ```

-The file can be sorted into a new file with
+The file can be sorted into a new file with:

 ```
 sort toBeSorted > Sorted